 - G# – Third finger (3)

-To play the second inversion of the E major piano chord, start with B as the lowest note.
+To play E major chord second inversion, start with B as the lowest note.
 Then play E above it and finally add G# as the highest note.
-This inversion gives the chord a different sound and is often used to make resolutions more interesting.

 For the right hand, use these fingers: